 With all this in mind, feel free to reach out for a 15 minute phone consultation, so you can see if teletherapy will be a helpful tool on your therapeutic journey!

-Did you get proposed to at Christmas?
-New Year?
-Your birthday?
-Or are you expecting a proposal on Valentine’s Day or at another upcoming celebration?
+Has nervousness and anxiety crept up on you after a recent engagement?
 Whether you were recently proposed to or hoping to take your relationship to the next level, here’s some ways to manage the anxiety that often follows…

 There are a lot of big moments in your life, and getting proposed to is arguably in the top 5.
 The society we live in has created a billion dollar business off of couples committing themselves to one another.
 You may be knees deep in bridal magazines, color swatches, Instagram feeds of brides and grooms and venues…oh my!
 And although everyone may ask you, “How did they propose??”, very few may ask, “How are you feeling about getting married?”